odhran-kainos/blog/post/28 - Build Tools as Pure Functional Programs.md

 `proto_files` won't cause our `maven_coordinates` to change.

 The code is structured as functions, whose only inputs are passed as arguments, and only output is their return value, with no side-effects.
-Doesn't matter if it's written in Python or Scala or Haskell, that is what makes it functional.
+That is what makes it functional, regardless if it's written in Python or Scala or Haskell.

 I have showed above how any build, from simple to complex, can be generally modeled as a directed acyclic graph.
 We have also seen how the directed acyclic